akhalil95/50MiniProjects/README.md

 3) Rotating Navigation: rotates the navigation bar
 4) Hidden Search Widget: when you click on the search icon it expands and shows the search bar
 5) Blurry Loading: the background is blurry when its loading
+6) Scroll Animation: Content shows up as you scrol down